Frequently Asked Questions (FAQ)

 What is a UUID?

 A UUID (Universally Unique Identifier) is a 128-bit number used to identify information in computer systems.
+Our online UUID generator tools help you create these.
 The term GUID (Globally Unique Identifier) is also used and generally refers to UUIDs.

 What are the different versions of UUIDs?

-There are several versions of UUIDs, each generated using a different algorithm.
-The most common versions are:
+There are several versions of UUIDs, each generated using a different algorithm by a UUID generator.
+The most common versions you can generate are:

 Which UUID version should I use?